qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 set (QIS).
 Both can be chosen largely independently, though certain instruction sets may be incompatible with this (or other) profile(s).
-The section on the [quantum instruction set](#quantum-instruction-set) defines the requirements for a QIS to be compatible with the Adaptive Profile.
+The section on the [quantum instruction set](#quantum-instruction-set) defines the requirements for a QIS to be compatible with the adaptive profile.
 More information about the role of the QIS, recommendations for front- and backend providers, as well as the distinction between run-time functions and quantum instructions can be found in